 We may collect and use personal information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be directly or indirectly linked, with a consumer, device, or household (“personal information”).

 - Information excluded from the CCPA’s scope, such as (but not limited to) information governed by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), the California Confidentiality of Medical Information Act (“CMIA”), the Fair Credit Reporting Act (“FCRA”), the Gramm-Leach-Bliley Act (“GLBA”), California Financial Information Privacy Act (“FIPA”), and the Driver’s Privacy Protection Act of 1994 (“DPPA”).

-We regularly collect (and have collected in the past 12 months) several types of personal information about individuals offline regarding accounts, including: name, DOB, address, gender, account number, previous payment and other financial information, email address, insurance information, SSN, employment information, telephone number, IP address, military or veteran status, audio information, username, and information collected or shared pursuant to HIPAA, CMIA, FIPA, GLBA, FCRA, DPPA, and/or other applicable privacy laws.
+We regularly collect (and have collected in the past 12 months) several types of personal information about individuals offline regarding accounts, including: name, DOB, address, gender, account number, previous payment and other financial information, email address, insurance information, records about services or goods purchased, Social Security Number, employment information, telephone number, IP address, military or veteran status, audio information, username, and information collected or shared pursuant to HIPAA, CMIA, FIPA, GLBA, FCRA, DPPA, and/or other applicable privacy laws.
 We also may collect additional categories of personal information you provide directly to us or our vendors.

 2. How Your Personal Information Is Collected

 We collect most of this personal information from our clients or from you or your authorized representative by telephone or written communications.
 However, we may also collect information: